Catalogue of wide binary, trinary and quaternary candidates from the Gaia data release 2 (region $\left\vert b\right\vert >25\,\deg$): Introduction

-In our previous studies \cite{AApzkp,AJpzkp} we have developed and applied statistical methods for the identification of binaries and multiple stars with an accurate estimate of the background.
-The resulting catalogue based on the 3D event analysis contains about $8\times10^{4}$ binary candidates at a distance of up to $\lesssim$340\thinspace pc.
-This catalogue involves the binary stars whose total separation $D_{ij}$ does not exceed the event sphere diameter that was $4$\thinspace pc.
+In our previous study (\cite{AApzkp,AJpzkp}) we have developed and applied statistical methods for the identification of binaries and multiple stars with an accurate estimate of the background.
+The resulting catalogue is based on the 3D event analysis and contains about $8\times10^{4}$ binary candidates at a distance of up to $\lesssim$340\thinspace pc.
+This catalogue involves the binary stars whose total separation does not exceed the event sphere diameter that was $4$\thinspace pc.
 Because determining the radial separation $Z_{ij}$ can have a significant error, we have been selecting the binary stars in the events based on the distribution of the projected distances $\Delta_{ij}$, the error of which is only slightly affected by the parallax error.
-At the same time, the error of parallax and radial distance causes that the constraint on radial separation $Z_{ij}\leq$ 4\thinspace pc can exclude a large number of true binary stars.
+At the same time, the error of parallax and radial distance causes that the constraint on radial separation $Z_{ij}\leq$ $4$\thinspace pc can exclude a large number of true binary stars.
 In the present study, we solve this drawback of 3D events by a more general procedure.
 The procedure combines the analysis of angular separations $d_{ij}$ of sources inside 2D events with the information on the radial separation $Z_{ij}$.
 Simultaneously, we apply the condition of approximate collinearity of proper motion here as before.
-The result of the procedure is the selection of candidates for the binary with defined probability that it is the true binary and not a random background.
-The shape of events (circles or spheres) is substantial to exact determining a random background in 2D or 3D space.
+The result of the procedure is the selection of candidates for the binary with the defined probability that it is the true binary and not a random background.